LANDIS-II-Foundation/Extension-Social-Climate-Fire/Supporting R Code/Spread_Commit/readme.md

 <https://data-nifc.opendata.arcgis.com/>

 These are shape files for each days fire boundary, gathered together by fire.
-These are used to measure cells for which spread occurs and which it does not.
+They are used to measure cells for which spread occurs and which it does not.

 ``` r